TeamMacLean/blast_n_top_hits/README.md

 ## Introduction

+Most BLAST user want to get top N best hits.
+The option -max_target_seqs 1 is misleading to the most users that they think gives top 1 hit for each query.
+But it's not.
+See a paper here about this issue. https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty833/5106166

-Bash script to get top n best results.
+I have tried to get the top N best hits with this script.
 It uses the commands awk and sort for getting the results.

 ## Methodology